 If convicted, these penalties can dramatically affect the course of your life.
 Even after a prison sentence is completed and fines paid, a conviction can prevent you from having access to your children in a custody case, make it difficult to find a job, get approved for credit, etc.

 Protecting You Against False Allegations

-Our legal team is directed by lawyer Lisa Shapiro Strauss, a former chief prosecutor for a domestic violence court.
-She understands how to effectively protect your rights, because she was trained by prosecutors who focused on handling only family violence and domestic abuse cases.
+Lisa Shapiro Strauss is a former prosecutor who understands how to effectively protect your rights, because she was trained by prosecutors who handled family violence and domestic abuse cases.
 She also understands that cases involving family members are often very sensitive.
 She utilizes all of her resources to thoroughly investigate what happened and determine the best course of action.

 Her thorough case evaluations include: